dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 Data displayed in the dashboard can be sensitive.
 By default, the dashboard is secured with authentication that requires a token to login.

-When the dashboard is run from a standalone container the login token is printed to the container logs.
+When the dashboard is run from a standalone container, the login token is printed to the container logs.
 After copying the highlighted token into the login page, select the *Login* button.

 ![Screenshot of the .NET Aspire dashboard container logs](./images/aspire-dashboard-container-log.png)